 (4) A person guilty of a crime under subsection (3) is not liable to be punished otherwise than as provided in chapter XLIIA.

-143. Disorderly houses: Common bawdy-houses
+143. Disorderly houses

 (1) A person who keeps any disorderly house- that is to say, any common gaming-house, or common betting-house- is guilty of a crime.

 Charge: Keeping a disorderly house.